 Karategi: guide to choosing a karate kimono

 Karate is one of the most famous Japanese martial arts in the world, practiced by millions of athletes.
-Those approaching this discipline, however, may find themselves struggling in the choosing the first karategi, the typical uniform of those who practice Karate, as they differ in fabric, weight, cutting e color.
+Those approaching this discipline, however, may find themselves in difficulty in the choosing the first karategi, the typical uniform of those who practice Karate, as they differ in fabric, weight, cutting e color.
 Here is an essential guide to choosing the Karategi in the correct way.

 Fabric and Grammage